IrynaUkr/kafka/README.md

 applications or systems.
 Its primary function is to decouple producers from the consumers.
 The Message broker acts as a mediator and ensures that messages are delivered efficiently.
 Producers and consumers do not need to know about each other, allowing async communication.

-To test the application, start kafka server:
+To test the application, start kafka server or use docker compose file:
 1. download the latest kafka and extract it(To download and install Kafka, please refer to the official guide [here](https://kafka.apache.org/quickstart).)
 2. Start the Kafka Server
  Run the following commands in order to start all services in the correct order: